 Daguerre Point Dam, which is about 25 ft high and 575 ft wide, was constructed by the California Debris Commission and has no storage capacity.
 The dam was constructed in 1906 and rebuilt in 1964.
+The primary purpose of the dam is to stabilize the relocated Yuba River channel.
 The dam is owned by the United States, and is not part of the Project.
 When the California Debris Commission was decommissioned in 1986, administration of Daguerre Point Dam passed to the USACE.
 The dam does not include hydropower facilities and is not under FERC's jurisdiction.